 Duncan joined the LCA team in April 2011 having previously worked as a journalist.
-He was promoted to Director in December 2018 and works for a variety of clients including Access Self Storage, Reef Estates, Crosstree Real Estate and LabTech.
+He was promoted to Director in December 2018 and in 2022 became Partner & Director, Politics, Engagement and Planning and works for a variety of clients including Access Self Storage, Reef Estates, Crosstree Real Estate and LabTech.

 Since joining LCA he has worked on a number of schemes including the 67-acre King’s Cross regeneration, the redevelopment of Camden Town’s famous markets and the Ugly Brown Building development to create a new global HQ for fashion giant Ted Baker.
 He has extensive experience working on projects through the development lifecycle – planning, construction and ‘placemaking’.